TEALSK12/introduction-to-computer-science/lesson_05.md

   * (100, 0)
   * (50, 100)

 Ask students if they connect the dots, what shape would the points make?
-(Answers may vary: Kite, Diamond, Quadralateral, Polygon, etc)
+(Answers may vary: Kite, Diamond, Quadralateral, Polygon, etc).

 ### 3. Integrate